The Rt. Rev. Phil LaBelle

 with No Comments

 Fr.
-Weyls began as Cathedral Canon in February of 2024.
+Weyls began as Cathedral Canon in February of 2024, and was named Canon for Community Life & Senior Associate Rector in June of 2024.

 He is no stranger to Saint Mark’s, having served as an assisting priest here 2013–2017.
 He was then called to serve as rector of St. Andrew’s Episcopal Church in Seattle (Green Lake), where he served as Rector until 2022.